-Z. TAB 26.
-Project Based Rental Assistance.
+V. TAB 22.
+Project Based Rental Assistance

-Projects claiming points for project based Rental Assistance must include documentation of Rental Assistance for at least ninety percent (90%) of the units, and commitments for continuing rental payments.
+Projects claiming points for project based Rental Assistance must include documentation of Rental Assistance for at least eighty percent (80%) of the units, and commitments for continuing rental payments.
 Documentation must include a description of the term of the commitment and provisions for renewal.
+Rental Assistance that is not in the form of vouchers for each Unit must provide a financial analysis that demonstrates that the Rental Assistance provided meets the definition in this Plan.
 ADOH in its sole discretion will determine the viability of the Project based upon the Rental Assistance documentation provided.

-AA.
-TAB 27: Waiver of Qualified Contract
+W. TAB 23: Waiver of Qualified Contract